PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2020-12-05 05:19:49
 ```

-By the time I'd had returned I found that the bruteforce had yielded the password `my2boys` which I was able to confirm allowed me access to the admin panel.
+By the time I'd returned the bruteforce had yielded the password `my2boys` which I was able to confirm allowed me access to the admin panel.

 ![wordpress admin panel](/img/internal_http_wp_admin.png)